 At the 2014 Annual Meeting of Stockholders, the Company provided stockholders the opportunity to cast an advisory vote on executive compensation.
 The stockholders voted to approve, on an advisory basis, the compensation of the Company's executive officers, as described in the Compensation Discussion and Analysis section, the tabular disclosure regarding such compensation and the accompanying narrative disclosure set forth in the Company's 2014 annual meeting proxy statement.
 The Board viewed the vote as a strong expression of the stockholders' general satisfaction with the Company's current executive compensation programs.
 At the 2011 Annual Meeting of Stockholders, the Company provided stockholders the opportunity to cast an advisory vote on the frequency of holding future advisory votes on executive compensation.
 Consistent with the stockholders' preference expressed in voting at the 2011 Annual Meeting of Stockholders, the Company's Board of Directors determined that an advisory vote on the compensation of the Company's executive officers will be conducted every three years.
-The next stockholder advisory vote on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, will thus take place at the 2017 Annual Meeting of Stockholders.
+The next stockholder advisory vote on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, as well as on the frequency of holding future advisory votes on executive compensation, will thus take place at the 2017 Annual Meeting of Stockholders.